Spectral stability of shock profiles for hyperbolically regularized systems of conservation laws: Introduction

 \section{Introduction}

-Let $n \in \NN, \Omega \subset \RR^n$ open, $u^\ast \in \Omega$, and let $k \in \lbrace 1, n \rbrace$.
+Let $n \in \NN, \mathcal{V} \subset \RR^n$ open, $v^\ast \in \mathcal{V}$, and let $k \in \lbrace 1, \ldots, n \rbrace$.
 We consider a hyperbolically regularized conservation law of the form

-for $(t,x) \in \RR^2$ with smooth $f,g: \Omega \rightarrow \RR^n$ and $B \in \RR^{n\times n}$ satisfying \begin{itemize} \item[A1] $\forall v \in \Omega: B, Dg(v)$ and $Df(v)$ are symmetric, and $B$ and $Dg(u^\ast)$ are positive definite; \item[A2] $Df(u^\ast)$ has real and simple eigenvalues w.r.t.~$Dg(u^\ast)$; \item[A3] The $k$-th eigenvalue of $Df$ w.r.t.~$Dg$ is genuinely nonlinear at $u^\ast$; \item[A4] Sub-characteristicity: $Dg(u^\ast) \pm Df(u^\ast)$ is positive definite. \end{itemize} We think of system \eqref{HsCL} on the one hand as \begin{itemize} \item[(a)] a prototype for hyperbolic artificial viscosity, \end{itemize} i.e.~ an alternative to the parabolic pendant (c.f.~\cite{G59}), and on the other hand as \begin{itemize} \item[(b)] a simple model for the equations of relativistic fluid dynamics with hyperbolic dissipation as introduced by Freist{\"u}hler and Temple in \cite{FT14}. \end{itemize} Let us briefly discuss assumptions A1-A4:
+for $(t,x) \in \RR^2$ with smooth $f,g: \mathcal{V} \rightarrow \RR^n$ and $B \in \RR^{n\times n}$ satisfying \begin{itemize} \item[A1] $\forall v \in \mathcal{V}: B$ and the Jacobian matrices $Df(v)$ and $Dg(v)$ of $f$ and $g$ at $v$ are symmetric with $B$ and $Dg(v^\ast)$ being positive definite; \item[A2] $Df(v^\ast)$ has real and simple eigenvalues w.r.t.~$Dg(v^\ast)$; \item[A3] The $k$-th eigenvalue of $Df$ w.r.t.~$Dg$ is genuinely nonlinear at $v^\ast$; \item[A4] Sub-characteristicity: $Dg(v^\ast) \pm Df(v^\ast)$ is positive definite. \end{itemize} We think of system \eqref{HsCL} on the one hand as \begin{itemize} \item[(a)] a prototype for hyperbolic artificial viscosity, \end{itemize} i.e.~an alternative to the parabolic counterpart (c.f.~\cite{G59}), and on the other hand as \begin{itemize} \item[(b)] a simple model for the equations of relativistic fluid dynamics with hyperbolic dissipation as introduced in \cite{FT14}. \end{itemize} Let us briefly discuss assumptions A1-A4:

 Assumption A1 is classical: Symmetric hyperbolic conservation laws are ubiquitous in mathematical physics \cite{G61,FL71}.
 In fact, choosing appropriate variables one may often assume that $f$ and $g$ possess potentials \cite{G61,B74,RS81}.
 Thus we think of $f$ and $g$ as gradient fields which justifies assumption A1.